NA-Wen/NA-Wen.github.io/_pages/about.md

   My name is Yufan Dang (党余凡).
 I’m a master student at the Department of Computer Science, Tsinghua University (2025-2028), supervised by [Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/).
 I previously completed my undergraduate studies in Tsinghua University, with a double major in Mathematical & Physical Sciences (MPS) and Software Engineering.

-  Previously, I focused on LLM agents and multi-agent systems, especially on how intelligence emerges from interactions among agents.
+  My current research focuses on embodied agents, with a particular interest in building intelligent agents that can perceive, reason, and act effectively in complex physical and interactive environments.
+Previously, I focused on LLM agents and multi-agent systems in text world, especially on how intelligence emerges from interactions among agents.
 I study whether multi-agent environments can improve the capabilities of individual agents, how collaborative behaviors naturally emerge, and how agents should be organized to foster both individual and collective intelligence.
 I am also actively involved in open-source projects.
 I have been a core contributor to [ChatDev](https://github.com/OpenBMB/ChatDev) and served as the project lead for its second-generation version.

   I have a passion for sharing _tech blogs_ on my [blog site](https://cuddly-athlete-ff1.notion.site/NA-Wen-s-blog-6efd65e06b934c369ba0f0ad7901c4f8), where I discuss the courses I am currently enrolled in and share insights into cutting-edge papers and news.
 I am driven by a constant curiosity to learn, understand, and share new ideas.
 Aside from research and tons of math and physics, I love volleyball 🏐/ gym workingout 🏋️‍♀️/ tennis 🎾/ hiking 🏞️ and I'm a violin enthusiast.

-  I am currently interested in opportunities in industry, especially at vision-driven companies and startups building toward the future.
   Feel free to reach me at dangyf2003[at]gmail.com.
 If you reach out, please address me by my Chinese name or my nickname (you can find it everywhere, on my blog, GitHub, xiaohongshu and so on) in your email; otherwise, I may assume it’s a mass-generated or AI-generated message.

 ## 🍺 News